Bizana: Entertainment and nature

-The Wild Coast Sun casino and hotel by Sun international group is in the Bizana District, situated 56,6 kilometres from the town.
+The Wild Coast Sun casino and hotel by Sun international group is in the Alfred Nzo District, situated 56,6 kilometres from the town.
 The Wild Coast Sun hosted Idols SA theatre week in 2016 and 2017.
-Bizana is in the Wild coast area and has beautiful beaches.
+Mbizana is in the Wild coast area and has beautiful beaches.
 One of them is Silver Beach, a beautiful and peaceful beach in the Xholobeni area, where a hotel complex is located.
 The controversial Xolobeni mine has been proposed to mine the area's titanium reserves.

-Bizana is on the border between KwaZulu-Natal and the Eastern Cape.
+Mbizana is on the border between KwaZulu-Natal and the Eastern Cape.
 The population is predominantly Xhosa.

 Hospitals

-Bizana has a provincial hospital, the Oliver and Adelaide Tambo Regional Hospital.
+Mbizana has a provincial hospital, the Oliver and Adelaide Tambo Regional Hospital.
 The Greenville hospital, in the eTyeni area of Imizizi Administrative area, was originally developed by the Roman Catholic church in 1900.
 Greenville has been the subject of community protests after years of neglect.

 1986 bombing

 On 18 April 1986, two people were killed and several others injured when a bomb, set by Phumzile Mayaphi, exploded at the Wild Coast Casino near Bizana.
 Mayaphi, an MK operative, was charged and convicted of murder and sabotage, and was sentenced to death (some sources say to 18 years) on 12 May 1989.
 Mayaphi was released as a political prisoner in 1990.